SpikeHD/Dorion/README.md

 </div>

 <sup>1</sup> While I am told it works fine, Windows 7 support is speculative and not guaranteed.
 It could break at any point, and if this happens, I probably won't put much effort into fixing it (PRs always welcome of course!).
+You may also need to manually install [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) if Dorion doesn't open after installing!

 <sup>2</sup> Some people report Dorion freezing on Linux, particularly when GIFs are playing.
 This is a bug in WebkitGTK.

-<sup>3</sup> Support for WebRTC is hidden behind a build-time flag that is not used in almost all distros.
-Even with support, Tauri v1 does not support a high enough version of WebkitGTK bindings to enable the functionality.
-This will be available when WebkitGTK ships with WebRTC support.
+<sup>3</sup> Support for WebRTC is hidden behind a build-time flag that is not used in almost every distro.
+This will be available when WebkitGTK ships with WebRTC support, or if you compile your own WebkitGTK.

 # Building